Nonextensive Thermodynamics of the Morse Oscillator: Signature and Solid State Application: Numerical Evaluation and Results

-This dip in the \( U_q / U_{\mathrm{BG}} \) plot suggests the possibility of seeing some anomaly in the specific heat at the intermediate temperature.
+This dip in the \( \frac{U_q}{U_{\mathrm{BG}}} \) plot suggests the possibility of seeing some anomaly in the specific heat at the intermediate temperature.
+Particularly for Fig.~\ref{fig:fig2}(b), we started from a very small non-zero $T$ in order to eliminate the divergence at $T=0$.
 We also plotted the average internal energy ($U_q$) as a function of temperature at different q values, which is presented in Fig.~\ref{fig:int_01}.
 The plot shows a similar behavior to the plot of $\frac{n_{\mathrm{eff}}}{n_{\mathrm{max}}}$ as a function of T.

-\subsection{Tsallis entropy and Specific heat Plots}
+\subsection{Tsallis entropy and specific heat plots}

-To have a complete and concrete discussion, we also present the graphs for generalized entropy($S_q(T)$) and generalized specific heat($C_q(T)$) in Fig. \ref{fig:figapp}(a), and \ref{fig:figapp}(b), respectively.
+To have a complete and concrete discussion, we also present the graphs for generalized entropy ($S_q(T)$) and generalized specific heat ($C_q(T)$) in Fig. \ref{fig:figapp}(a), and \ref{fig:figapp}(b), respectively.
 Here, the $C_q(T)$ plots at different $q$-values show peaks at different temperatures, which is a signature of Schottky-type anomalies in systems with finite bound states (discrete energy levels).
 This situation arises due to the interplay between nonextensivity and limited accessible states (or phase-space).
 Similar behavior has been observed in systems with discrete energy levels\cite{Lee2015}.
 The generalized Tsallis entropy $S_q(T)$ vs. T plots show a saturation at high temperatures.
 We also see that for different q values, the saturation value at high temperature is different; at small q values, the low-energy states contribute more to the thermal property.
 Similar entropy and specific heat behavior under Tsallis statistics have been observed for the system of multiple quantum harmonic oscillators \cite{Ishihara2024}.
 This generalized Tsallis entropy is the measure of the deformation of generalized theories (theory corresponds to $q<1$) from the equilibrium BG formalism.
 And, as we know, the lower the value of q, the greater the deviation that the theory shows.
 For this reason, the entropy corresponding to $q=0.3$ is more than the entropy of $q=0.9.$